-Joel is currently Director of the Creative Arts Academy of the Quad Cities in Davenport, Iowa.
+Joel is the former Director of the Creative Arts Academy of the Quad Cities in Davenport, Iowa.
 He is a National Board Certified Teacher and was among the first in the nation to receive this certification in Early Adolescence and Young Adult Art.
 Mr. Franken was also elected to serve on the 63 member National Board for Professional Teaching Standards until his retirement from secondary art education.
 He has served as the Art Educators of Iowa President and selected their Secondary Educator of the Year and their Art Educator of the Year.
 Franken is responsible for establishing AEI’s Visual Arts All-State Competition in which the brightest and most artistic secondary visual arts students in the state are recognized.
 Joel has also served as the chairperson of the Iowa Department of Education “Fine Arts” Outcomes and Assessment Committee which was established.
 He received his BA in Art Education from the University of Northern Iowa University and his MA in Art Education from the University of Northeast Missouri State.
 He was an Iowa State “Da Vinci” Scholar; a US West Telephone Company initiative that created educational experiences using Visual Art teachers collaborating with Chemistry Teachers.
 In Davenport, Joel served on the Figge Art Museum’s Artist Advisory Committee.
 As an artist, Joel’s ceramics and paintings are in private collections in the Midwest.